 The department is responsible for creating the Personnel Requisition in the online system.
 A Personnel Requisition is required when filling position vacancies.
 All Personnel Requisitions must be created from approved position descriptions.

-Newly funded positions and positions changed as part of a reorganization must be approved by the Hiring Review Committee prior to the creation of a requisition.
-Existing funded positions where no changes have been made to job requirements are not approved by the hiring committee.
+Newly funded positions and positions changed as part of a reorganization must be approved by the President prior to the creation of a requisition.
+Existing funded positions where no changes have been made to job requirements do not need approval by the President.
 Hiring supervisors must submit their requests for new positions to their administrative head.

 4. Job Posting and External Searches

 The Employment Services Office (ESO) is responsible for preparing the job posting based on the information provided in the Personnel Requisition.
 Unless subject to the requirements of the collective bargaining agreement or the Internal Promotions and Transfers policy, external searches and job postings are required for all position vacancies.